Toowoomba to Warwick pipeline

-The state has worked closely with the Southern Downs Regional Council to ensure that costs for operating the pipeline when it is needed (only during droughts) are affordable for Council and its residents.
+The state has worked closely with the Southern Downs Regional Council to ensure that costs for operating the pipeline when it’s needed during drought are affordable for Council and its residents.

 Southern Downs Regional Council will receive water from the pipeline in a way that doesn’t affect the water supply security for Toowoomba’s residents.